 How are you celebrating Earth Day?
 Planting trees?
 Recycling party?
 Picking up trash on the side of the street?
 How about with food that’s delicious and sustainable?
-Many people don’t realize it, but of all the choices they make on a daily basis, the one that perhaps has the largest impact on the planet starts on their plates.
+Many people don’t realize it, but of all the choices they make daily, the one that perhaps has the largest impact on the planet starts on their plates.

 Animal agriculture is at the core of our current environmental crisis.
 Over 50 percent of the world’s arable land resources are dedicated to grazing livestock or growing their feed.
 In addition, this destructive industry uses a majority of our freshwater supplies, all while driving deforestation and emitting an enormous amount of air and water pollution.
 The UN estimates that animal agriculture is responsible for around 14.5 percent of global greenhouse gas emissions, while the Worldwatch Institute estimates it could be as high as 51 percent.
-And in spite of all this, 850 million people still suffer from food scarcity.
+And despite all this, 850 million people still suffer from food scarcity.
 The fact is, our food system is broken.

 This all might seem incredibly daunting, but the good news is all it takes to reduce this massive impact is some delicious plant-based food.
 Yes, delicious food can save the world.

 Since One Green Planet is the site with the largest vegan recipe database, eating for the planet has never been easier or more delicious.
 We have recipes for every food you could ever want, from macaroni and cheese to meaty burgers, and pizzas that you thought existed only in your dreams.

 We have only one planet, so this Earth Day, try one of these 10 recipes from the Food Monster App that are both sustainable and delicious.